urbit/operators.urbit.org/content/manual/running/hosting.md

 uploaded a key file, ignore these and follow the [instructions for booting a new planet](#if-booting-a-new-planet-from-a-key-file) below.

 In the previous section you ssh'd into the server and configured Caddy.
-In the same ssh session, extract the pier archive you previously uploaded (replacing `riclen-tinlyr` with the correct name):
+In the same ssh session, extract the pier archive you previously uploaded, then delete the archive:

 ```bash {% copy=true %}
 tar xvzf riclen-tinlyr.tar.gz && rm riclen-tinlyr.tar.gz